-Maintaining good oral health is important for everybody.
-Oral health maintainence is not only a necessity but also integral for your appearance and social life.
-If you don’t have a good oral cavity, you’ll run into many incidents where somebody might point it out to you, making the situation extremely embarassing.
+Maintaining good oral hygiene is important for everybody.
+Oral health maintenance is not only a necessity but also integral for your appearance and social life.
+If you don’t have a good oral cavity, you’ll run into many incidents where somebody might point it out to you, making the situation extremely embarrassing.
 Let’s start off by explaining what oral health actually is.

 What is Oral Health?